 - In this section, describe how well the proposed activity broadens the participation of underrepresented groups (e.g., race/ethnicity, gender, sexual orientation, disability, geography, etc.) and how these groups are given a voice in the community of practice.
 Examples could include (but are not limited to) the full participation of women, persons with disabilities, and underrepresented minorities in conducting this work or benefitting from its outcomes. - Applicants are encouraged to review the resources and best practices compiled by NSGO related to diversity, equity and inclusion: https://seagrant.noaa.gov/insideseagrant/Implementation/Network-Visioning/DiversityInclusion - x.
 Works cited (does not count towards page limit) - All in-text citations should be listed here. - xi.
 Curriculum vitae (CV) for each PI (does not count towards page limit) - Each person's CV should not be longer than 2 pages.
 Excess pages will not be included in the review. - xii.
-Letters of support (does not count towards page limit) - All letters of support should be included here.
-Required in the instance that a Sea Grant program is applying on behalf of a partnership of multiple Sea Grant programs; otherwise, recommended but optional. - xiii.
-Current and pending support (does not count towards page limit) - Describe any current or pending sources of support if applicable.
+Letters of support (optional, if included does not count towards page limit) - xiii.
+Current and pending support (if applicable, does not count towards page limit)